1 min read

 Omnibus I, results and new agreements on CSRD: simplified sustainability reporting

 What is Omnibus?
-Omnibus is a legislative approach used by the European Commission to simplify related EU rules and reduce administrative burden.
-The...
+“Omnibus” is a legislative approach used by the European Commission to amend and simplify a group of related EU rules in one...

 Read More